 The islanders have long made a living from sea and land.
 Fishing and crayfishing play an important part in the economy and the export trade.
 The land is well-suited to sheep and cattle farming, which are however hampered by limited shipping and the long distance to the mainland.

 In 2012 two shipping companies provided regular services from Napier and Timaru.
 The main island port is Waitangi, with another at Ōwenga, from which boats go to Flower Pot (Onoua) on Pitt Island.
 Scheduled air services link the islands with Auckland, Wellington and Christchurch.

 Chatham Islanders talk about going to and from ‘New Zealand’, which is regarded as a second, but not a first, home.

 Despite the small population, in economic terms the Chatham Islands are not an expensive outpost, but a rich part of New Zealand’s economic zone producing exports that benefit the country as a whole.

 The oldest rock on the Chatham Islands is the schist exposed on the north-west and north-east of the main island, and also on the Forty Fours (Motuhara) in the ocean to the east.
 It also forms the basement to the younger rocks of the island group.

 The schist is continental rock, and 100- to 90-million-year-old fossils on Pitt Island (Rangiāuria) confirm that the Chathams formed part of the Gondwana supercontinent.
 Around 85 million years ago the Zealandia continent broke away from the rest of Gondwana.
 At about this time a large volcano formed in the area of the Chatham Islands, and rocks from it constitute the bulk of the southern part of the main island.

-The volcano and much land to the west submerged between 70 and 65 million years ago but the Chatham Rise, though underwater, is a reminder of the former land connection to the New Zealand mainland, as are dinosaur fossils from about that time.
+The volcano and much land to the west submerged between 70 and 65 million years ago but the Chatham Rise, though under water, is a reminder of the former land connection to the New Zealand mainland, as are dinosaur fossils from about this time.